vasnesterov/vasnesterov.github.io/order.md

 | Distributive Lattice | coNP-complete |
 | Boolean Algebra      | coNP-complete |

-And adding conditions of existance of `⊤` or `⊥` elements does not change the complexity for each theory.
-The algorithm for the first four theories is similar and now implemented as `order` tactic in Mathlib.
+Adding conditions for the existence of `⊤` or `⊥` elements does not change the complexity for each theory.
+The algorithm for the first four theories is similar and now implemented as the `order` tactic in Mathlib.
 The approach for the last two is different and not implemented as a tactic so far.

-Let me formally state the problem which complexity is discussed.
-The input for an algorithm is set of *atomic facts*, i.e. propositions containing only variables, predicate symbols from the theory (for example `≤`, `<` and `=` for preorders), and negation.
-For example we forbid logical connectivities here.
-The algorithm must derive a contradiction (`False`) from the givin set of facts whenever it is possible.
+Let me formally state the problem whose complexity is discussed.
+The input for an algorithm is a set of *atomic facts*, i.e., propositions containing only variables, predicate symbols from the theory (for example `≤`, `<`, and `=` for preorders), and negation.
+For example, we forbid logical connectives here.
+The algorithm must derive a contradiction (`False`) from the given set of facts whenever it is possible.

 In practice, TODO.

 ## Algorithms' description

 Below I describe the algorithms and show why they are decision procedures.
-The argument for the latter always uses the basic model theory and has form "suppose the algorithm can not find the contradiction, then we show that the given set of facts can be satisfied by some model of the theory, and then is not contradictory".
+The argument for the latter always uses basic model theory and has the form: "suppose the algorithm cannot find the contradiction, then we show that the given set of facts can be satisfied by some model of the theory, and therefore is not contradictory."

-As discussed above any atomic fact can have one of the following 6 forms:
+As discussed above, any atomic fact can have one of the following 6 forms:
 * `x = y`
 * `x ≠ y`
 * `x < y`